Shoaling of Finite-Amplitude Rogue Waves: Experimental Study

-To verify the degree of wave breaking in each run described in \jfm{Table} \ref{tab:1}, we have plotted the evolution of the wave train overlaid on the Le Méhauté diagram (\jfm{figure} \ref{fig:expfig2}\jfm{b}) for all cases.
-We also plotted the spatial evolution of the energy spectrum for runs 1, 4, 6, and 9 in \jfm{figure} \ref{fig:spec}.
-The physical characteristics of all cases vary in such a way that we can consider them as consisting of four groups (1-3, 4-6, 7-8 and 9-10).
-Indeed the energy spectrum do not differ significantly between cases within each group (similar steepness and relative water depth), therefore, we can summarize our findings in this regard in only four runs.
-When the initial wave steepness is relatively low, the JONSWAP spectral shape is preserved, with $\gamma = 3.3$ for all gauges along the up-slope and the first atop the shoal (runs 1-4).
-A much broader JONSWAP spectrum follows with increased presence of high frequencies.
-For larger initial wave steepness (run 6), the JONSWAP broadens already at the second wave gauge in the up-slope ($x = 0.6 \lambda $).
-When most waves are breaking (runs 8-10) atop the breakwater ($x \gtrsim \lambda$), the spectrum is essentially flat except for a minor peak about $f_p \sim 1$~Hz, having shifted in about $\sim 20\%$ in comparison with runs of mild steepness such as run 2 and run 3.
-In addition, the spatio-temporal evolution of run 9 (\jfm{figure}~\ref{fig:sawtooth} bottom right panel) displays the vertical asymmetry and sawtooth surface elevation characteristic of the surf zone \citep{Bonneton2023}, confirming the occurrence of wave breaking.
+When the initial wave steepness is relatively low, the JONSWAP spectral shape is preserved ($\gamma = 3.3$) for all gauges along the up-slope and the first \jk{one} atop the shoal (runs 1-\jk{6}). \jk{Then, higher frequencies develop and the spectrum broadens}. \pf{This frequency shift was designed, see \jfm{Table} \ref{tab:1}.} For larger initial wave steepness (run \jk{7}), the spectrum broadens already at the second wave gauge in the up-slope ($x = 0.6 \lambda $).
+When most waves are breaking atop the breakwater (runs 8-10, $x \gtrsim \lambda$), the spectrum is essentially flat except for a minor peak about $f_p \sim 1$~Hz, having shifted in about $\sim 20\%$ in comparison with runs of mild steepness such as runs 2 and 3.
+In addition, the spatio-temporal evolution of run 9 (\jfm{Figure}~\ref{fig:sawtooth}, bottom right panel) displays the vertical asymmetry and sawtooth surface elevation characteristic of the surf zone \citep{Bonneton2023}, confirming the occurrence of wave breaking.
 This wave shape after gauge 4, i.e. $x / \lambda = 0.8$, is observed in all cases with steepness higher than or equal to run 5.

-Note that we also observed a broadening of the wave spectrum over the shoal first due to the strong steepening of the waves.
-The delay in the narrowing of the spectrum can be explained by the decomposition of the wave field into cnoidal waves in the shallow area \citep{zabusky1965interaction,trillo2016experimental}.
+Note that we also observed a broadening of the wave spectrum \jk{before the end of} the shoal due to the strong steepening of the waves.
+The delay in the narrowing of the spectrum can be explained by the decomposition of the wave field into cnoidal waves in the shallow area \citep{zabusky1965interaction,trillo2016experimental}. \sm{Also, \ac{since wave} breaking is \ac{likely to introduce a subtle directionality to the waves} as it mimics the surf zone \citep{Szczyrba2023}, we verified that transverse effects were not significant\jk{.
+For that purpose, we compared} measurements at two gauges with the same $x$ as well as different, non-symmetrical, \ac{and} transverse positions.}